Cherry tomatoes are vigorous plants that are easily cultivated in containers or out in the garden.

 Tomatoes don’t get any prettier than ‘Maglia Rosa.’
 With two to three-inch ovate fruits in mottled shades of pink and orange, they hang like large clusters of jewels.

 These tasty gems are delightful growing in containers, or draping from a hanging basket.
 Harvest just as they turn pink for an enticing flavor – lightly acidic, rich, and sweet.

-The semi-determinate plants grow 24 to 36 inches and tomatoes ripen in 70 days.
+The semi-determinate, open-pollinated plants grow 24 to 36 inches and tomatoes ripen in 70 days.